p2k3m/InfiniteRails/docs/cdn-permissions-runbook.md

 - Choose a few asset types (for example `script.js`, `assets/steve.gltf`, `textures/grass.png`, and `assets/audio-samples.json`).
 - If the bucket relies on an OAI/OAC, fetch the files through CloudFront: `curl -I https://d3gj6x3ityfh5o.cloudfront.net/assets/steve.gltf`.
-- If the bucket is intentionally public, fetch directly from S3 with anonymous credentials: `curl -I https://infinite-rails-prod-assets.s3.${AWS_REGION}.amazonaws.com/assets/steve.gltf`.
+- If you temporarily bypass the OAI requirement outside the automated workflow (for example, while testing a sandbox bucket), fetch directly from S3 with anonymous credentials: `curl -I https://infinite-rails-prod-assets.s3.${AWS_REGION}.amazonaws.com/assets/steve.gltf`.
 - All requests must return `200` responses.
-A `403` or `404` indicates the bucket policy is missing a wildcard grant (`arn:aws:s3:::<bucket>/*`) or that the object ACL blocked access.
-Update the policy or re-upload the object until every asset path responds successfully.
+A `403` or `404` indicates the OAI grant is missing a required prefix or that the object ACL blocked access.
+Update the policy or re-upload the object until every asset path responds successfully, then restore the OAI restrictions.

 ## 3. Validate the CloudFront Origin Access Identity / Control